Elvin Hayes: San Diego / Houston Rockets (1968–1972)

+with forward Don Kojis asking for a trade rather than play for owner Bob Breitbard again.
+Newcomer coach Alex Hannum once labeled Hayes as "spoiled".

+In 1971, the Rockets moved to Houston, enabling Hayes to play in the city of his college triumphs.
+However, the one season with Tex Winter as coach did not end well, as his attempts at making him a passing center did not result in success.

 Baltimore / Capital / Washington Bullets (1972–1981)

-After a series of conflicts with Houston coach Tex Winter, Hayes was traded away to the Baltimore Bullets for Jack Marin and undisclosed considerations on June 23, 1972.
+After a series of conflicts with Houston coach Tex Winter, Hayes was traded to the Baltimore Bullets for Jack Marin and undisclosed considerations on June 23, 1972.

-In the 1974 NBA Playoffs, during the franchise's only year called the Capital Bullets, Hayes averaged postseason career-bests of 25.9 points and 15.9 rebounds per game in a Bullets 4–3 first round series loss to the New York Knicks.
+In the 1974 NBA Playoffs, during the franchise's only year called the Capital Bullets, Hayes averaged postseason career-bests of 25.9 points and 15.9 rebounds per game in a Bullets 4–3 first-round series loss to the New York Knicks.

-Hayes, along with co-star Wes Unseld, led the Washington Bullets to three NBA Finals appearances (1975, 1978 and 1979), and an NBA title over the Seattle SuperSonics in 1978.
-On March 3, 1978, Hayes set a career-high of 11 blocks in a single game, while also scoring 22 points and grabbing 27 rebounds, in a 124–108 win over the Detroit Pistons.
+Hayes, with co-star Wes Unseld, led the Washington Bullets to three NBA Finals appearances (1975, 1978, and 1979), including an NBA title over the Seattle SuperSonics in 1978.
+On March 3, 1978, Hayes set a career high of 11 blocks in a single game, while also scoring 22 points and grabbing 27 rebounds, in a 124–108 win over the Detroit Pistons.
 During the Bullets' championship run that postseason, while aided by the addition of Bob Dandridge, Hayes averaged 21.8 points and 12.1 rebounds per game in 21 playoff games, as Washington won their only NBA title to date.

-Hayes set an NBA Finals record for most offensive rebounds in a game (11), the following year, in a May 27, 1979 game against the SuperSonics.
-The Chicago Bulls' Dennis Rodman would tie this record twice, both games coming in the 1996 NBA Finals, also against the SuperSonics.
+Hayes set an NBA Finals record for most offensive rebounds in a game (11), the following year, in a May 27, 1979, game against the SuperSonics.
+The Chicago Bulls' Dennis Rodman tied this record twice, both in the 1996 NBA Finals, also against the SuperSonics.